How to know when your child is a competent swimmer02/08/2021

 Research in September 2021 highlighted that more than 3 million seven-11-year-old children were not achieving this standard, with just 4% of the age group being classed as ‘water competent’.

-Swim England strongly recommend, where possible, parents and carers keep children in swimming lessons until they have completed Learn to Swim Stages 1 to 7, as a minimum.
+Swim England strongly recommends, where possible, that parents and carers keep children in swimming lessons until they have completed Learn to Swim Stages 1 to 7, as a minimum.

 By this point children will have achieved all four of the minimum standards for water competency and will be much safer were they to get into trouble than a child who hasn’t demonstrated these skills.